Pzalms/Python-Streamlit-web-app-for-ai-deployment/README.md

 # Python-Streamlit-web-app-for-ai-deployment

-Attach your dataset and allow the python web app the rest
+Attach your dataset and allow the python web app do the rest